 Q. Do you have any available properties?

 A. Yes.
 Film and TV rights to my next YA novel, as well as a few original TV scripts.
-The rights reside with Paradigm, where I am repped separately as a television and film writer.
+The rights reside with CAA, where I am repped separately as a screenwriter.
 You’ll probably want to visit my contact page.